 The damping parameters $\alpha_i$ and $\alpha_a$ and the smoothing parameters $\sigma_i$ and $\sigma_a$ together determine the amplitude and smoothness of the perturbation from the input reference model.
 We show here that over a broad range of parameters the large-scale spatial pattern of azimuthal anisotropy across the Pacific is robust, but the amplitude of anisotropy is largely undetermined.
-The relative amplitude of azimuthal anisotropy as a function of lithospheric age, however, is fairly robust, but is not as well determined as the spatial pattern.
+The relative amplitude of azimuthal anisotropy, for example as a function of lithospheric age, is fairly robust, but is not as well determined as the pattern.
 All comments we make here about damping and smoothing hold for estimating azimuthal anisotropy only across the Pacific.

-We find, but due to space limitations do not show here, that at large spatial scales such that $\sigma_a > 10^3$ km, the spatial pattern and relative amplitude of azimuthal anisotropy are robust relative to: data subsetting into two randomly selected equally sized data subsets, the use of ray theory versus diffraction theory for the isotropic part of the model, and changes across a broad range of isotropic damping $(\alpha_i)$ and smoothing $(\sigma_i)$ parameters.
+We find, but due to space limitations do not show here, that at large spatial scales such that $\sigma_a > 10^3$ km, the spatial pattern and relative amplitude of azimuthal anisotropy are robust relative to: data subsetting into two randomly selected equally sized data subsets, the use of ray theory versus diffraction theory for the isotropic part of the model, and changes across a broad range of isotropic damping ( $\alpha_i$ ) and smoothing ( $\sigma_i$ ) parameters.
 In particular, the pattern and relative amplitude of azimuthal anisotropy are robust even when we allow the isotropic part of the model to have unphysically large amplitudes and much short wavelength structure.
 Because the choice of the isotropic smoothing and damping parameters are of little consequence to the anisotropy results presented below, we fix $\sigma_i = 300$ km and the relative value of $\alpha_i = 4/3$ .
 (The values of $\alpha_i$ and $\alpha_a$ reported here are only relative values, defined such that $\alpha_a \sim 1$ in the middle of the band of "acceptable" damping parameters discussed below.)
 As shown in the Appendix, the spatial pattern and relative amplitude of azimuthal anisotropy are also robust at large-scales to the choice of the use of ray theory versus diffraction theory for the anisotropic part of the model.

 The situation is more troublesome with respect to the choice of the anisotropy damping $(\alpha_a)$ and smoothing $(\sigma_a)$ parameters.
-If $\sigma_a$ , the anisotropy correlation length, is much smaller than $\sim 10^3$ km, the spatial pattern of anisotropy becomes unstable, being susceptible to relatively small changes in the other parameters in the inversion.
+If $\sigma_a$ , the anisotropy correlation length, is much smaller than $\sim 10^3$ km, the spatial pattern of anisotropy tends to become chaotic and is susceptible to relatively small changes in the other parameters in the inversion.
 Thus, only the large scale pattern of anisotropy can be resolved with confidence and we fix $\sigma_a = 10^3$ km in all subsequent results.

 The choice of the damping parameters in some inversions can be guided by fit to the data.
-Unfortunately, misfit is not a reliable guide to the choice of the anisotropy damping parameter as only relatively small improvements in fit to the data are afforded by changing $\alpha_a$ .
+Unfortunately, misfit is not a reliable guide to the choice of the anisotropy damping parameter as only small improvements in fit to the data are afforded by changing $\alpha_a$ .
 For example, as Figure 2 illustrates, reducing $\alpha_a$ by an order of magnitude from 10/3 to 1/3 will change rms-misfit for the 50 sec Rayleigh wave group speed only from 16.0 sec to 15.3 sec.
-For comparison, the misfit for PREM (Dziewonski and Anderson, 1981) to the 50 sec Rayleigh wave group speed data is about 66 sec, so the maps produced with $\alpha_a$ equal to 10/3 and 1/3 generate variance reductions of about 94% and 94.5% relative to PREM, respectively.
-The isotropic part of the model alone produces a misfit of about 17 sec ( $\sim$ 93% variance reduction relative to PREM) and the 3-D model of Shapiro and Ritzwoller (2002) generates a misfit of about 20 sec ( $\sim$ 91% relative to PREM).
-A misfit value of about 15.3 sec can be attained from a purely isotropic model by greatly reducing isotropic damping, but the amplitudes of the resulting models are so large and the patterns of the anomalies so unstable that the maps can be rejected on physical grounds.
+This lower value can be attained as well by reducing isotropic damping.